Equity, Efficiency, and Income Tax Theory: Do Misallocations Drive Out Inequities, 16 San Diego Law Review 735 (1979)

 Date of Authorship for this Version

 Bittker, Boris I., "Equity, Efficiency, and Income Tax Theory: Do Misallocations Drive Out Inequities" (1979).
 Faculty Scholarship Series.
-Paper 2301.
+2301.